cutiness/reduced-word-combinatorics/README.md

 ## Description and Basic Terminology

 This is a terminal based program to do various comparisions on permutations (defined on symmetric groups) and also to find the set of all reduced word representing a permutation.
+A word is basically a notation for transpositions, and we try to find the list of all words that do this with least elements possible.

 If what you read sound chinese to you, consider taking a look at the following articles: